Emanuel-Zani/connector-service/README.md

    BOT_SERVICE_URL=<your_bot_service_url>  # Optional, defaults to "http://localhost:5000"
    ```

-4. **Run the Connector Service:**
-   You can start the service by running:
+4. **Run the Connector Service:** Start the service by running:
    ```bash
    node webhook.js
    ```
    The service will run on `http://localhost:3000`.

 ## How It Works

-- The service listens for incoming messages on the `/webhook` endpoint.
+1. The service listens for incoming messages on the `/webhook` endpoint.
-- Upon receiving a message, it verifies the user's Telegram ID against the database.
+2. Upon receiving a message, it verifies the user's Telegram ID against the database.
-- If the user is valid, the service forwards the message to the Bot Service for processing.
+3. If the user is valid, the service forwards the message to the Bot Service for processing.
-- Responses from the Bot Service are sent back to the user via Telegram.
+4. Responses from the Bot Service are sent back to the user via Telegram.

 ## Database Schema